-^[1] In August 2020, HOL filed a Universal Base Shelf Prospectus with securities regulatory authorities in Canada, which allows it to offer, from time to time in one or more public offerings, up to \$2.0 billion of debt, equity or other securities, or any combination thereof, during the 25-month period ending on September 20, 2022.
-At December 31, 2020, \$1.575 billion remained available for issuance under the Universal Base Shelf Prospectus.

-^[2] In April 2020, HOI filed a Medium Term Note (MTN) Program prospectus, which has a maximum authorized principal amount of notes issuable of \$4.0 billion until May 2022.
-At December 31, 2020, \$2.8 billion remained available for issuance under the MTN Program prospectus (3) Includes long-term debt of Hydro One Sault Ste.
-Marie LP, a subsidiary of Hydro One Inc., in the principal amount of \$138 million due in 2023.
+[1] On August 20, 2020, Hydro One Limited filed a Universal Base Shelf Prospectus with securities regulatory authorities in Canada, which allows it to offer, from time in one or more public offerings, up to \$2.0 billion of debt, equity or other securities, or any combination thereof, during the 25-month period ending on September 20, 2022.
+On October 15, 2020, Hydro One Limited issued \$425 million of long-term debt resulting in \$1,575 million remaining available for issuance under the Universal Base Shelf Prospectus.
+The Company intends to use the net proceeds of this offering to fund the redemption on November 20, 2020 of all of its outstanding Series 1 preferred shares and for general corporate purposes.
+[2] A Medium Term Note Program prospectus was filed in April 2020, which has a maximum authorized principal amount of notes issuable of \$4.0 billion until May 2022.
+On October 9, 2020, Hydro One Inc. issued long-term debt totaling \$1,200 million, resulting in \$2,800 million remaining available for issuance under the MTN Program prospectus.